Stress is a normal part of life. But when it becomes too much to handle, it can lead to serious health problems.

 Having a designated space for exercise can help you stay motivated and consistent with your workout routine.

-3)) Practice Self-care
+3)) Practice Self-Care

 Self-care means taking care of yourself physically, emotionally, and mentally.